-Mets blow 9-run lead, recover, beat Nats for 6th win in row

-WASHINGTON (AP) — Francisco Lindor hit a two-run homer in the ninth inning and the New York Mets, after blowing a nine-run lead, extended their winning streak to six by beating the Washington Nationals 11-9 Saturday to open a split doubleheader on Saturday.
+Nats stop Mets’ 6-game win streak, end own skid with split

+“I told him if we get in a situation where he has a chance to close the game out, I want him on the mound,” Nationals manager Dave Martinez said.

+Tyler Megill (2-4) pitched six innings and allowed four runs.
+He struck out eight.

-Ahead 9-0 in the fourth, the Mets saw the Nationals force extra innings on Andrew Stevenson’s two-out, two-run homer in the seventh that made it 9-all.
+Ahead 9-0 in the fourth inning of the first game, the Mets saw the Nationals force extra innings on Andrew Stevenson’s two-out, two-run homer in the seventh that made it 9-all.

 Mets reliever Trevor May (7-2) escaped a bases-loaded, one-out jam in the eighth.
-Lindor then led off the ninth with his 12th homer, connecting against closer Kyle Finnegan (4-6) to also score the automatic runner from second.
+Lindor then led off the ninth with his 12th homer, connecting against Finnegan (4-6) to also score the automatic runner from second.

 Heath Hembree pitched the ninth to record his ninth save.
-Washington lost its seventh in a row.

 The Mets have never blown a lead of more than eight runs in a loss, and barely avoided doing it this time.

-“There’s not a comfortable lead at the big league level,” Mets manager Luis Rojas said.
+“There’s not a comfortable lead at the big league level,” Rojas said.
 “There’s not.
 We’ve got to be aware of that.”

-New York began the day four games behind Atlanta in the NL East and four games back of Cincinnati for the second wild-card spot.

 The Mets squandered a 2-0 lead in the bottom of the ninth Friday night before recovering to win 6-2 in the 10th.

-Michael Conforto’s 11th homer pushed the Mets in front 9-0 in the fourth.
+Conforto’s 11th homer pushed the Mets in front 9-0 in the fourth.
+Mets starter Marcus Stroman gave up three earned runs in five innings.

-Carter Kieboom hit a one-out double in the seventh ahead of Stevenson’s tying homer off Seth Lugo.

-“Any time to get in there, just try to do something with the bat or my legs,” Stevenson said.
-“Just play hard and give them a reason to run me out there again.”

 TRAINER’S ROOM